 How to perform Plough Pose

-Use support under your shoulders.
+Use support under your shoulders if necessary.
 Keeping your shoulders open, lift your hips up high above your head, dropping your feet down behind you.
 Place your hands on your back to help keep it from rounding.

 What is Halasana?